nandito/nandito-info/content/pages/uses.md

 ## Browsers

 I like to separate development and browsing.
-(And separate work-related and personal searches, however it seems private mode doesn't make much difference nowadays.)
+(And separate work-related and personal searches, however, it seems private mode doesn't make much difference nowadays.)

 * [Opera](https://www.opera.com/) for browsing
 * [Chrome](https://www.google.com/chrome/) for development